-a) what information they hold, and for what

-- purposes; - b) how this information will be amended or added to over time; - c) who has access to the data and why; - d) how information is retained and disposed of in line with GDPR procedures.
+- a) what information they hold, and for what purposes; - b) how this information will be amended or added to over time; - c) who has access to the data and why; - d) how information is retained and disposed of in line with GDPR procedures.

-They include all teachers and teaching assistants and the school secretary.
+They include all teachers and Learning Support Assistants and the school secretary.